Gedafix/Windows-DSC/README.md

 |DOMAIN_CONTROLLER_JOIN	|DOMAIN\DC-Domain-Join *PASSWORD*	|Domain Admin account used to promote new domain controllers.
 This account should be removed from the Domain Admins group when not in use.
 Change Control should be followed to ensure this account only has permission when required.
 |DOMAIN_JOIN	|DOMAIN\AD-Domain-Join *PASSWORD*	|Default credential with rights to join machines to the domain.
 The Sanctuary Team recommends this account only have rights to create objects in a specific OU.
 |TEMP_PASSWORD |Not Used *PASSWORD*	|Generic Variable used for processes that require a full PS Credential object, but don’t use the password itself.
 A good example of this is a gMSA Object.

+### WHERE DO I GO FOR MORE INFORMATION OR IF I'M STUCK?
+If you would like to geek out over the repo contained above please reach out to me on my linked-in at /michael-m-freeman/.